hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/epistles_third_series/776_35_adhyapakji.md

 Last mail brought the very very sad news of the blow that has fallen on you.

-This is the world my brother — this illusion of Mâyâ — the Lord alone is true.
+This is the world my brother — this illusion of Māyā — the Lord alone is true.
 The forms are evanescent; but the spirit, being in the Lord and of the Lord, is immortal and omnipresent.
 All that we ever had are round us this minute, for the spirit can neither come nor go, it only changes its